BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/mail_attachment_plus/first steps/setup/allocating license.md

 ### Setup

 ### Assigning a license to a user
-In order for a user to use the Mail Attachments Plus APP features, they must first be assigned a license.
+In order for a user to use the Mail Attachments Plus App features, they must first be assigned a license.
 You can set this up in the user setup.
 Go to the search and look for **"User Setup"**, if the user does not already exist, add it to the setup.
 Then put another check mark in the **"Attachment Plus"** field.

 ![](images/apps/attachmentusersetup.png)